rgommezz/react-native-offline/example/README.md

 ## Example app

-This application showcases the component utilities, as well as redux and sagas integration.
+This application showcases component utilities, redux, sagas integration and the offline queue with different configurations.
 You can try it out in Expo by using [this link](https://expo.io/@rgommezz/example).

 ### Runing it locally
 You need to have `expo-cli` installed.